henrykhong/dh140/README.md

 ## About Me
 👋 My name is Henry (he/him)!
 I'm a 3rd year majoring in Applied Ling and double minoring in DH and Korean.
 Professionally, I want to work in 🗣 digital marketing 📈 so I can have the liberty of alinging my 🎨 creativity 🤝 and 🏗 tech.
+Plant dad of 2 🌱☀️

 <img src="https://user-images.githubusercontent.com/77145165/104112168-44f3b780-52a0-11eb-88b2-0724507146e5.JPG" width="600" height="800"/>